 Phytoplankton are tiny, microscopic plants that are the base of the food chain in the ocean.
 All ocean life depends on phytoplankton.

-Phytoplankton is one of the most valuable sources of nutrition on earth and it’s incredibly high in nutrition and health benefits.
+And it’s one of the most valuable sources of nutrition on earth.
+It’s incredibly high in nutrition and health benefits.
 And when it comes to our dog’s health, phytoplankton isn’t just any old seaweed … this stuff is seriously potent.

 - Essential fatty acids